SerialDescriptor

 Serialization

 Serial descriptor is used as a bridge between decoders/encoders and serializers.
-When asking for a next element, the serializer provides an expected descriptor to the decoder, and, based on the descriptor content, decoder decides how to parse its input.
+When asking for a next element, the serializer provides an expected descriptor to the decoder, and, based on the descriptor content, the decoder decides how to parse its input.
 In JSON, for example, when the encoder is asked to encode the next element and this element is a subtype of List, the encoder receives a descriptor with StructureKind.LIST and, based on that, first writes an opening square bracket before writing the content of the list.

 Serial descriptor encapsulates the structure of the data, so serializers can be free from format-specific details.
 ListSerializer knows nothing about JSON and square brackets, providing only the structure of the data and delegating encoding decision to the format itself.